Hybrid Synergy Drive: Comparison with other hybrids

 In contrast, Honda's Integrated Motor Assist uses a more traditional ICE and transmission where the flywheel is replaced with an electric motor, thereby retaining the complexity of a traditional transmission.
+AWD versions of Honda vehicles also differ from Toyota variations, with a traditional driveshaft and electronic differential arrangement to power the rear wheels instead of a separate electric motor.

 Aftermarket

 Some early non-production plug-in hybrid electric vehicle conversions have been based on the version of HSD found in the 2004 and 2005 model year Prius.
 Early lead–acid battery conversions by CalCars have demonstrated 10 mi of ev-only and 20 mi of double mileage mixed-mode range.
 A company planning to offer conversions to consumers named EDrive systems will be using Valence Li-ion batteries and have 35 mi of electric range.
 Both of these systems leave the existing HSD system mostly unchanged and could be similarly applied to other hybrid powertrain flavors by simply replacing the stock NiMH batteries with a higher capacity battery pack and a charger to refill them for about $0.03 per mile from standard household outlets.